nagakushal786/Music-App/README.md

     cd Music-App
     ```

-3. Open the `index.html` file in your preferred web browser:
+3. Open the `index.html` file in your preferred web browser.
+Use this command if using Git Bash:
     ```sh
-    open index.html
+    start index.html
     ```

 ## Usage